-Taxpayers should refer to the text of the particular MAP article in the applicable DTA (as modified by the MLI, or amending Protocol, if appropriate) to determine their entitlement to present a request to a particular Competent Authority.
+Taxpayers should refer to the text of the particular MAP article in the applicable DTA (as revised by the MLI, if appropriate) to determine their entitlement to present a request to a particular Competent Authority.

 For the avoidance of doubt, where a DTA has not currently been modified to enable you to make a MAP request to either competent authority, then on receipt of such a MAP request the Guernsey Competent Authority will consider the MAP request on its own merits.
-If the Guernsey Competent Authority does not consider the MAP request to be justified the Guernsey Competent Authority will implement a bilateral notification process with the Competent Authority of the other party which will allow the other Party to provide its views on the case.
-This notification process will utilise the spontaneous exchange of information provisions contained in the DTA, or other relevant tax agreement.
+If the Guernsey Competent Authority does not consider the MAP request to be justified the

+Guernsey Competent Authority will implement bilateral notification process with the Competent Authority of the other party which will allow the other party to provide its views on the case.
+This notification process will utilise the spontaneous exchange of information provisions contained in each of Guernsey's DTAs.
 The information exchanged will be the minimum information necessary to enable the Competent Authority of the other party to identify you (as the taxpayer), together with a summary of details identified in the MAP request, in order to enable the competent authority in the other party to give consideration to the matter in hand.